 - 1 tablespoon sesame seeds

-In a small bowl, combine remaining ingredients.
-Brush each of the cut Nori chips with mixture, coating generously.
+- In a small bowl, combine the remaining ingredients.
+Brush each of the cut Nori chips with the mixture, coating generously.
 Lay flat, seasoned side up, on the prepared baking sheet.

 - Bake for 15 to 20 minutes until chips have darkened in color.
 Cool completely before serving, store in an airtight container at room temperature.

 - NOTE: Chips may not be completely crisp until cooled.

 Tag @skinnyms on Instagram or hashtag it #skinnyms

 Looking for more delicious and exciting snack recipes?
 Like us on Facebook and follow us on Pinterest and Instagram to see what we’re cooking up!